-For 2017-18, the cents per kilometre method:
+For 2018-19, the cents per kilometre method:

-- applies for up to 5,000 business kilometres travelled - has a rate of 66 cents per kilometre for all motor vehicles.
+- applies for up to 5,000 business kilometres travelled - has a rate of 68 cents per kilometre for cars.
 (We update the rate at the start of each income year.)

 If you use the logbook method of claiming car expenses, your balancing adjustment amount needs to be reduced by the amount that is attributable to the use of the car for a non-taxable purpose.